-Former “Daddy”, now Crispin Porter + Bogusky Europe, awarded Syndicate the job of producing, filming and post producing a spot for Autodesk’s AEC software (Architectural Engineering and Construction).
+Former “Daddy”, now Crispin Porter + Bogusky Europe, awarded Syndicate the job of scripting, producing, filming and post producing a spot for Autodesk’s AEC software (Architectural Engineering and Construction).
 The challenge was to deliver a spot with both technical edge and creative appeal for this particular end user.

 “I believe every architect or engineer would be quite interested to view the “behind the scenes” for this film.
 Every shot was previsualized and resembled an architectural schematic.
 Much of the scenery was designed as individual architectural models derived from the 3D previsualization.
 Certain elements were designed virtually, then actualized in 3D and shot together with water.
 It was quite complex since most scenes were shot in individual layers.
 Each layer had unique proportions.
 It truly was an autodesk production, with all pre visuals and Milo animations rendered in our proprietary Autodesk 3D Studio Max / Milo plugin.
 Even the final post production was completed using 3DS Max and Autodesk Flame.
 The spot was created with nearly all the same tools that were being showcased in the spot.
 We just added water.”